 As you know, the typical app in an app store sells for $.99 which is not allot of money when you consider Apple will take $.30 for their 70/30 split offer.
-Whether that is a fair deal for developers or not is a debate for another time but, I would like to focus this article on what else you can do to make more money per download and as a result, more money into your bank account.
+Whether that is a fair deal for developers or not is a debate for another time but I would like to focus this article on what else you can do to make more money per download and as a result more money into your bank account.

 This app was perfect for what we needed.
 Not only did it have information about things to do, places to go and eat and where to get things for activities we wanted to do, it also had customer reviews of each place it had in its extensive database.
 It also had a way to use your location to find things that were around you while you were on the island and allowed you to save your favorites so you could easily locate them again.
 Another fantastic thing about this app is the database was actually downloaded into your phone so it didn’t rely on an Internet connection when you were using the app on the island.
 Seeing as Maui is in the middle of the Pacific Ocean and almost half-way between the US and Japan I thought that was a fantastic idea.
-Simply, it was a brilliant and very useful app!
+Simply it was a brilliant and very useful app!

-As I stated previously the cost of this app was $7.99 and I was happy to pay it.
+As I stated above the cost of this app was $7.99 and I was happy to pay it.
 If you have never been to HI, I can tell you things can get very expensive fast.
 I figured I would more than make up for the $7.99 cost in one meal with the app and it was well worth the cost to know this information when we were on our honeymoon.
 It worked out great and we had a total blast on Maui!

 So the take away for you the developer from this story is, you need to be tightly niched and provide great value for your customer to get the premium price for any app that you want to sell for more than the standard $.99.
-Yes your potential market will be much smaller but I believe there are literally thousands of niche markets that you can create apps for and charge a premium for.
+Yes you potential market will be much smaller but I believe there are literally thousands of niche markets that you can create apps for and charge a premium for.

 Let me know what your thoughts are about this topic, please add your comments below.